Growingmindset/astro-paper/src/data/blog/2026-mom-portfolio-log.md

 *(Operating Rule: DO NOT delete old entries.
 Stack your newest quarterly review directly below this line.)*

 **System Changelog:**
 * *v2026.05 (May 19, 2026):* Foundational dashboard deployed.
-Initial $3,000 seed recorded.
-YTD performance mapped.
+Initial $3,000 seed added to cash reserves.
+Mobile layout optimization applied.

 > **Q2 Review (May 2026):**
 > **Performance Snapshot:** Portfolio +6.55% YTD | SPY +8.62% YTD
 >
 > The system is operating exactly as designed.
 The slight underperformance versus the S&P 500 (+6.55% vs +8.62%) is mathematically expected and entirely acceptable right now.
-This is because the portfolio is sitting on roughly **20% cash** as the automated $200 transfers stack up.
+This is because the portfolio is sitting on roughly **60% cash** following the recent $3,000 seed injection, on top of the automated $200 transfers.
 Cash drags down relative performance in a bull market, but it provides absolute safety and ammunition.
 >
 > The heavy lifting here is being done by our enterprise tech anchors (Oracle, Adobe, Salesforce), mimicking the high-conviction logic of my primary portfolio.
 However, to ensure this account remains lower-maintenance and defensive, recent capital deployments have been explicitly directed toward foundational consumer staples: Kimberly-Clark (KMB) and Molson Coors (TAP).
 These act as the portfolio's shock-absorbers.
 The primary objective moving forward is to simply let the initial seed and $200 recurring deposits accumulate, waiting for asymmetric, high-yield value deals to present themselves.